 Great neighborhood watering holes populate just about every corner of this massive city, playing to locals who know when to follow the neon lights and weekend karaoke sounds.
-Best of all, these dependable haunts are frequented by true regulars who have often been working the jukebox for decades and know everyone in the place by name.
+Best of all, these dependable haunts are frequented by true regulars who have often been working the jukebox for decades and know everyone in the place by name — though there are always plenty of first-timers and wandering souls around, too.
 Sure, they’re called dive bars, but the truth is these places are all about low-key fun, stiff drinks, a sense of community, and — on the right night — a little bit of anything-can-happen magic.
-Here now are just 19 of LA’s many essential dive bars.
+Here are just 20 of Los Angeles’s many essential dive bars.

 Low-key places to drink with the local set